asap-benchmark/asap-pipeline/README.md

 ## Usage
 For usage of this pipeline, first please install the [Google Vision API](https://cloud.google.com/vision) in your local env.

+Please also install selenium and chromedriver in your system for scraping the web commentary.
+You can use the tutorial for this from [here](https://www.geeksforgeeks.org/how-to-install-selenium-tools-on-linux/)

 Firstly, scrape through the cricinfo website using `scrape_espn.ipynb` and follow the instructions specified there.
 For generating LCric, we use [ESPNCricinfo](https://www.espncricinfo.com/).

 Next, please place the match videos directory.
 The overall directory structure can be seen as follows: